remix-run/remix/docs/future/server-bundles.md

 When the build is complete, Remix will generate a `bundles.json` manifest file in your server build directory containing an object with the following properties:

-- `serverBundles` — An object mapping bundle IDs to an object containing the bundle's `id` and `file`.
+- `serverBundles` — An object that maps bundle IDs to the bundle's `id` and `file`.
-- `routeIdToServerBundleId` — An object mapping route IDs to server bundle ID.
+- `routeIdToServerBundleId` — An object that maps route IDs to its server bundle ID.
-- `routes` — A route manifest mapping route IDs to route metadata.
+- `routes` — A route manifest that maps route IDs to route metadata.
 This can be used to drive a custom routing layer in front of your Remix request handlers.

 [remix-vite]: ./vite.md
 [pathless-layout-route]: ../file-conventions/routes#nested-layouts-without-nested-urls